faustzero1/faustzero1.github.io/_sources/post/2022-09-14-why-this-website-is-white-and-black-and-very-dark-grey.md

 * Black and White are contrast, the color that just work.
 * Easy to use, just flip the color to make it contrast.
-* Accessbility, I know there's so many people out there who use display monitor that doesn't have (near) perfect color accuracy, however black and white contrast can still just work on those.
+* Accessibility, I know there's so many people out there who use display monitor that doesn't have (near) perfect color accuracy, however black and white contrast can still just work on those.

 ### My personal color livery